-Community Carbon will work with micro-entrepreneurs, non-governmental organizations, financial institutions and local distribution partners to provide households with the technology and ensure the "last-mile" distribution and installation of the technologies to the recipients.
-The roll out is underway in

-Uganda, Mozambique, Tanzania, Zambia, and Malawi and is expected to continue over the next two years with the expected delivery of 3.5 million fuel-efficient, clean cookstoves and water purification devices to communities across the five countries.
+Community Carbon works with micro-entrepreneurs, non-governmental organizations, financial institutions and local distribution partners to provide households with the technology and ensure the "last-mile" distribution and installation of the technologies to the recipients.
+The roll out is underway in Uganda, Mozambique, Tanzania, Zambia, and Malawi and is expected to continue over the next two years.
+As of December 31, 2023, 545,000 clean cookstoves and water purification devices (of targeted 776,000) have been distributed in Uganda, Tanzania, Mozambique, and Malawi.
+As a result, considerations towards changes to portfolio strategy were initiated in early 2024.